 In order to receive a diagnosis, a child should show SIX or more of the above symptoms for more than six months and the symptoms should occur in more than TWO settings.

 ADD and ADHD in children are NOT caused by eating too much sugar, watching TV, having a poor home life or food allergies.
 Studies do show that these disorders can be caused by the following:

 Children with ADD and ADHD are at higher risk for developing oppositional defiant disorder, conduct disorder, depression, anxiety disorders, learning disabilities and Tourette’s syndrome.
 They are also at higher risk to try drugs and alcohol in their future in an attempt to self medicate their symptoms.
 50% of children will continue to struggle with this disorder into adulthood.

 ADD and ADHD in children are both more common in boys and are considered childhood developmental disorders.
 Medication and behavior therapy may be recommended.
 Stimulants are often prescribed but they can have mild to serious side effects including decreased appetite, weight loss, sleeping problems and irritability.
 All medications should be monitored by a doctor.

 Children with ADD and ADHD are also more at risk to have other learning disabilities and disorders such as obsessive compulsive disorder.
-It is important when determing treatment options to make sure that your child receives a comprehensive evaluation that has examined all possible factors.
+It is important when determining treatment options to make sure that your child receives a comprehensive evaluation that has examined